Keeping government open and accountable

 Many government agencies treat citizen requests like a nuisance, and that’s profoundly wrong.
 Knowing what our government is doing is the foundation of our democracy.
 Citizens have an absolute right to participate in government decisions.

-Kym Hunter, Senior Attorney and leader of SELC’s Government Accountability Team
+Kym Hunter, Litigation Director and leader of SELC’s Government Accountability Team

 Too many barriers